JosephMumo/alx-low_level_programming/0x00-hello_world/README.md

-A script to run a C file through a preprocessor
+a script that compiles a C file but does not link